scikit-hep/awkward/README.md

 ## Installation

-Awkward Array can be installed [from PyPI](https://pypi.org/project/awkward1/) using pip
+Awkward Array can be installed [from PyPI](https://pypi.org/project/awkward1/) using pip:

 ```bash
 pip install awkward1